CriticallyDave/CriticallyDave/README.md

 ### Hi there 👋

+#### About me

+I'm Dave Hay and I am in the process of changing career from Chemical Engineering to Data Science.
+I have a BEng in Chemical Engineering and an MSc in Process Technology and Management.
+I have been interested in CS and problem solving but have not pursued it as a career until now.

+#### My Current Work

+I’m currently learning Python and developing my coding and data science skills with the help of a CoGrammar bootcamp and multiple Udemy courses.

+#### My Projects

+Nothing yet 🤔 - Check back soon!

 <!--
 **CriticallyDave/CriticallyDave** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.